Hi, I'm Alice.

 Messenger is the instant messaging service that powers conversations within Facebook, Instagram, Portal, and Oculus.
 I support our Shared Experiences pillar, focusing on new features for Groups and 1:1 Messaging.

 I’m super lucky to have a fantastic, well-balanced team.
-Here are a few amazing features they’ve shipped:
+Here are a few of the features we’ve shipped:

 Command System